hyperstudio/hidden-perspectives-microsite/README.md

 1. Install the `now` command-line tool either via the recommended [desktop tool](https://zeit.co/download) or via node with `npm install -g now`.

-2. Build your app by running `npm run build`.
+2. Build and export your app by running `npm run export`.

-3. Move into the build directory by running `cd build`.
+3. Move into the build directory by running `cd out`.

 4. Run `now --name your-project-name` from within the build directory.
 You will see a **now.sh** URL in your output like this: